fyne-io/tour.fyne.io/layout/boxlayout.md

 ---

+As discussed in [Container and Layouts](/basics/container.html) elements within a container can be arranged using a layout.
+This section explores the builtin layouts and how to use them.

 The most commonly used layout is `layout.BoxLayout` and it has two variants, horizontal and vertical.
 A box layout arranges all elements in a single row or column with optional spaces to assist alignment.